The Effect of Mission Duration on LISA Science Objectives: Stellar-mass compact objects

 \subsubsection{Detecting SOBHs from O1/O2 LIGO--Virgo catalogs}

-For concreteness, we consider the three loudest systems from the O1/O2 LVC catalog: GW150914, GW170104 and GW170823.
+For concreteness, we consider the three loudest BBH systems in the LISA band from the O1/O2 LIGO--Virgo catalog~\cite{LIGOScientific:2018mvr}: GW150914, GW170104 and GW170823.
 For each of these three systems we find the best (for LISA) sky position and polarization.
 We estimate the SNR distribution based on posterior samples from the Gravitational Wave Open Science Center \cite{RICHABBOTT2021100658}, assuming that the system merges in 10~yr from the moment of observation.
 By considering an observation time $T_{\rm data}$ and a 100\% duty cycle, we find the SNR values summarized in Table~\ref{SNR_O1O2}.
 In addition, given the distribution of SNR we give the probability (in percentage) of the source being above the detection threshold ($\rm{SNR} > 8$).
-As an example, for GW150914 optimally positioned on the sky, we find a best SNR of 12.34 (for 6 years of observation), a mean SNR of 7.21 (based on the parameters uncertainties inferred by the LVC), and a probability of having SNR $>8$ after 6~yr of observation of $\approx 25$\%.
+As an example, for GW150914 optimally positioned on the sky, we find a best SNR of $12.34$ (for 6 years of observation), a mean SNR of $7.21$ (based on the parameters uncertainties inferred by the LIGO--Virgo Collaboration), and a probability of having SNR $>8$ after 6~yr of observation of $\approx 25$\%.

 We now consider how parameter estimation for the three systems above is affected by the observation time.
-We vary the merger time between 7 and 20 years from the start of LISA observation.
+We vary the merger time between 7~yr and 20~yr from the start of LISA observation.
 Because these results are obtained using a Fisher matrix analysis, small fluctuations due to numerical evaluation of derivatives and inverting badly conditioned matrices are possible.